Should You Spend Your IRA or RRSP First? Cross-Border Explained

 Considerations for Cross Border Residents

-• Estate Tax and Inheritability: U.S. citizens face estate taxes on both IRA and RRSP balances.
+• Estate Tax and Inheritability: U.S. citizens face estate taxes on both IRA or RRSP balances.
 Canadians could be liable for U.S. estate taxes only when U.S. property exceeds a particular value, making estate planning crucial.

 • Returning Canadians: For Canadians moving back, Roth conversions might be a part of your strategy.
 Taking RRSP distributions while working in the U.S. could offer benefits since only a portion may be taxable there initially.